Polaris School and Centre

 The History of Polaris

-The history and endeavours of Friends of
+The history and endeavours of FWEO

-Our starting point for this was to look at the history of Waldorf education in Ottawa – in the three different (independent) schools that had existed – and to glean from this what we could learn for our new initiative.
+Our starting point for this was to look at the history of Waldorf and Waldorf-inspired education in Ottawa – in the three different (independent) schools that had existed – and to glean from this what we could learn for our new initiative.
 Three main needs to be addressed arose from this investigation: The first was financial stability and the need for affordable tuition that was truly integral to the school’s structure and community.
-The second was protecting a pillar of Waldorf education: the freedom of the teachers within the governing structure of the school.
-The third was a need to re-examine and open up the pedagogical expression of Waldorf education while staying true to its fundamental principles, and to find how it relates to modern society.
+The second was protecting a pillar of Waldorf-inspired education: the freedom of the teachers within the governing structure of the school.
+The third was a need to re-examine and open up the pedagogical expression of Waldorf-inspired education while staying true to its fundamental principles, and to find how it relates to modern society.
 We saw a need for a much more concrete relationship to nature and agriculture, and for much more social engagement and social healing.

 ...the importance of healthy relationships